conda-forge/conda-forge.github.io/src/pages/announcements.md

 ## 2018 {#id7}

-### 2018-10-12: The rebuild is moving along nicely with almost a third of the packages completed. {#the-rebuild-is-moving-along-nicely-with-almost-a-third-of-the-packages-completed}
+### 2018-10-12: The rebuild is moving along nicely with almost a third of the packages completed {#the-rebuild-is-moving-along-nicely-with-almost-a-third-of-the-packages-completed}

 [Read more](/news/2018/10/12/the-rebuild-is-moving-along-nicely-with-almost-a-third-of-the-packages-completed/).

-### 2018-09-24: A minimal python 3.7 build is now available across all platforms and both compilers! {#a-minimal-python-3-7-build-is-now-available-across-all-platforms-and-both-compilers}
+### 2018-09-24: A minimal python 3.7 build is now available across all platforms and both compilers {#a-minimal-python-3-7-build-is-now-available-across-all-platforms-and-both-compilers}

 [Read more](/news/2018/09/24/deprecation-notice-for-python-35/).